jackyko1991/Vessel-Centerline-Extraction/doc/build-ubuntu-en.md

 vim CMakeList.txt
 ```

-1. Press `i` to edi tht eread lines as following:
+1. Press `i` to edit thee red lines as following:
 	![alt text](./img/cmakelist.png "CMakeList")

 2. Please note that `lxx` differs from computers.
 Replace it with your username.